 Pulse Secure recommends the package is copied to the /logs partition to avoid any disk space issues during the upgrade process.

 - 2. Connect to the Traffic Manager command line. - 3.
 To upgrade the current Traffic Manager only, run the command:

-ZEUSHOME/zxtm/bin/upgrade install <package\filename>
+'''

+ZEUSHOME/zxtm/bin/upgrade <package filename> [<args>]

+'''

 To upgrade a cluster of Traffic Managers, run the command: